adolfosbh/cs2as/oclDependencyAnalysis/README.txt

 README.TXT

-- Simple project to compute the a dependency graph and to detect cycles in such a depedency graph
+- Simple project to compute the a dependency graph and to detect cycles in such a dependency graph
 - The dependency graph is constructed from a Complete OCL document depicting a Concrete Syntax to Abstract Syntax (CS2AS) specification.
 - The dependencies are established between CS nodes, so that if CS node A depends on CS node B, that means that in order to have a properly defined AS created from A, the associated AS from B should be previously be created.

 Notes:
-  - To try this dependency graph computer run "Analysis" program in an workspace with Eclipse OCL (Examples) installed
+  - To try this dependency graph computer run "Dependency Analysis" program in an workspace with Eclipse OCL (Examples) installed
-  - For the time being, the URL of the OCL document is handcoded.
+  - run Dependency Analysis java class to see program usage.
+There is an existing example launch configuration in the "example" folder which can be launched